 In Closing

-And, if you're looking for an affordable but high-quality backpack suitable for rucking, consider exploring our selection of tactical backpacks.
+And, if you're looking for a high-quality but budget backpack suitable for rucking, consider exploring our selection of tactical backpacks.

 These packs are designed with durability and comfort in mind, making them ideal for carrying heavy loads over long distances.
 With options available, you can find a reliable rucking backpack that meets your needs without breaking the bank.